A Remote Area Medical Clinic (RAM) is coming to Paonia Saturday and Sunday, Aug. 3 and 4.

-The Delta County Health Services department will be on hand to provide information on public health services available in the county.
+The Delta County Health Services department will provide information on public health services available in the county.
 No immunizations will be given at the clinic, said Emmons, "But we hope to provide them next year."

 The success of the clinic relies heavily on volunteers, said Emmons.
 Dental is one area where volunteers are lacking.
 The more dental professionals on hand, the higher the number of patients that can receive care.
 They also need licensed vision professionals, as well as volunteers to perform preliminary screenings and hand out glasses.

-Volunteers are also needed unload the 27-foot trucks that will bring the clinic to town on Thursday, July , and to load them back up when the clinic closes on Sunday, July 4.
-They'll be bringing dental chairs, generators, exam room curtains and food and water.
+Volunteers are also needed unload the 27-foot trucks that will bring the clinic to town beginning Thursday, Aug.
+1, and to load them back up when the clinic closes on Sunday, July 4.
+Trucks will be hauling dental chairs, generators, exam room curtains and food and water.
 "It's heavy stuff," said Emmons.
 "Trucks are stacked, packed and racked to the gills."

 Spanish and American Sign Language interpreters are also needed.

-RAM is not government funded, said Emmons.
-She reiterates that patients will not be asked for health insurance information.
+RAM clinics are not government funded, said Emmons.
+She reiterates that patients will not be asked for health insurance or financial information.
 Services are provided free of charge.
 "The only cost is time, because you have to sit and wait your turn," said Emmons.

 Success of the clinic is measured in volunteer hours and the number of patients the clinic admits.
 If it's a success, Emmons said she'd like to return next year.
 She urges people to volunteer.
 "Volunteering at a clinic can be a life-changing experience," she said.
 Many people who use them haven't seen a doctor or dentist in years and are in pain, or are squinting because they can't afford new glasses.
 Many of their patients are children.